Have you been thinking about upgrading your thermostat?

 These thermostats learn from the user.
 For example, many people turn their thermostats down a few degrees at night.
-A smart thermostat would notice that behavior and begin making the adjustment automatically after a few weeks.
+It will notice your behavior and begin making adjustments on its own after a couple of weeks.

 They will automatically adjust patterns of heating and cooling based on the change of the seasons

-Heating or cooling an empty house is a major reason for wasted energy and high power bills.
+If you’re trying to heat or cool an empty house, you will get higher power bills and will be wasting energy.
 Smart thermostats can learn when a house is usually occupied and act accordingly.

 Most smart thermostats are designed to consistently provide the homeowner feedback, such as monthly reports on energy savings automatically sent to the homeowner’s email and suggestions for more efficient use.

 Smart thermostats can be controlled from anywhere with an internet connection.
 Say you leave the AC running and leave on a road trip.
-With an old thermostat, you’ll come home to a painful electric bill.
-With a smart thermostat, you can easily turn it down or off, and if you forget, the thermostat will probably do it for you automatically!
+If you had an older thermostat you will have an awfully high power bill.
+But if you have a smart one, you can remotely turn it off or down from wherever you are!

 Do smart thermostat really save money?

 Yes, if you use it properly.
 Nest, the leading manufacturer of smart thermostats reports that their average user saves $145 a year on heating and cooling.
 Other manufacturers are less open about their user data, but the average savings reported by real users is 10% to 20%, with the savings in heating costs being greater than that in A/C costs.